jameswan141/jameswan141.github.io/README.md

   <h3>Week 3</h3>
 </div>

-* Since there's one week left before the finished product, it was a bit of struggle for me that some parts of the softwares required me to look back at the first week of learning.
+* It was a bit of struggle for me that some parts of the softwares required me to look back at the first week of learning.
 I could hardly remember what I learned back in the beginning so I had to look back numerous times to get through the tutorials.
 I'll have to refresh my memory a bit before finishing the portfolio.
 * When creating the recipe app, not only did I have to watch tutorials, I had to search online to find out what applications I needed to run the software.
 I also had trouble running the software from the terminal.
 I had to search online to find commands that gets the job done.
 I'll have to keep that in mind when I finish the softwares in TypeScript.